 Scope exists to make this country a place where disabled people have the same opportunities as everybody else.
-Our supporters are important to us, and we're committed to keeping your data safe, making it clear what information we collect from you, and how we use it.
+Our supporters are important to us, and we are committed to keeping your data safe, making it clear what information we collect from you, and how we use it.

-You can change how we contact you at any time, simply by contacting Supporter Care by email at email@example.com or calling us on 020 7619 7296.
+You can change how we contact you at any time by contacting Supporter Care; please email SupporterCare@scope.org.uk or call 0808 800 3333

-As part of our commitment to you, we have appointed a Data Protection Officer.
-You can contact them at firstname.lastname@example.org or by writing to:
+As part of our commitment to you, we also have a nominated Data Protection Officer; you can contact them by writing to:

 The Data Protection Officer